Archit381/Archit381/README.md

 I am a **AI/ML** Enthusiast and **Full Stack Web/App Developer**.
 I have a a lot of experience in building websites and mobile apps and nonw have transitioned to learning more about machine learning.
 <br/>

-Currently doing a Consultancy Project for  <a href="https://www.linkedin.com/company/samsung-display/mycompany/">Samsungs Display Noida</a>
+Currently working as Computer Vision Engineer for  <a href="https://www.linkedin.com/company/samsung-display/mycompany/">Samsungs Display Noida</a>

 I am currently exploring domains like Natural Language Processing and Computer Vision by integrating their applications in websites/apps.
 I am open to collaborate on any possible AI/ML project that you have.